 9. If the claim remains unresolved at the end of that four-month period, which is called the ‘protocol period’, we will then begin court proceedings

-When you bring a claim for cosmetic surgery negligence, as the claimant it is required for you to prove two different points:
+When you bring a claim for cosmetic surgery negligence, it is required for the claimant to prove two different points:

-- That the surgeon failed to carry out their responsibilities - this is known as ‘fault’.
-Fault means that the care your surgeon gave you during your procedure was below standard for what could be expected of a reasonably competent and skilful specialist and that you were not treated in a way that you could reasonably have expected.
+1. That the surgeon failed to carry out their responsibilities - this is known as ‘negligence'.
+Negligence means that the care your surgeon gave you during your treatment was below standard for what could be expected of a reasonably competent and skilful surgeon and that you were not treated in a way that you could reasonably have expected.

-- That this fault by the surgeon has caused the suffering you’re now enduring.
-This is characterised as ‘avoidable harm’ or ‘causation’.
-‘Avoidable harm’ simply means that it needs to be proved that the surgery caused you harm.
+2. That this negligence by the surgeon has caused the suffering you’re now enduring.
+This is characterised as ‘avoidable harm’.
+‘Avoidable harm’ simply means harm caused by negligence that you would have otherwise avoided.

 It is important to note that if there is a successful result, the financial outcome should include compensation for the difference your surgery has made to your quality of life, as well as the physical and emotional difficulties you have suffered.

 In addition, we can help you recover any financial costs you have incurred including loss of income due to the consequences of the clinical negligence as well as surgery to correct the botched cosmetic procedure.

 To date, we have successfully secured over £4 million in compensation for our clients.